openstates/pyopenstates/docs/data structures.rst

 Data structures
 ===============

-Objects from the Open States API are returned at dictionaries
+Objects from the Open States API are returned as dictionaries

 .. _Metadata: